 If you are looking to offer a nice cover crop this fall, look no further than the cereal oats.
 A productive use for oats is using them in protecting a delicate seedling until the weather has cooled and the plant has matured.
 This is perfect for certain legumes like peas that cannot take strong heats and sunlight.
 Oats are also highly digestible and full of protein, making it a great addition to growing a healthy deer.

 One thing every plot owner swears by is clovers.
 There are many pros to take in besides them being a great treat for deer, they will also grow back year after year.
-Then if you decide to plant something new, just till over the clover will make great natural fertilizer.
+Then if you decide to plant something new, just till over the clover will make great natural fertilizer for your food plot.
 The clover will add the needed nutrients and moisture to the crop, but it will then grow back in the spring once the crop itself has died off.
 It is of course suggested to use red clovers as they are great for soil, but some stewards of the land say mixing in white clovers is a smart move as deer prefer their taste.

 Another crop that survives in several different climate conditions is lablab, a species of bean.
 The only thing it won’t tolerate is a wet soil, although it will still grow under intense heat and dry conditions.
 Deer are attracted to them for their nutritional value.